QueenOfSquiggles/queenofsquigglesweb/_posts/2023-10-07-blog-update-october-2023.md

 ---
-title: "Godot Lighting Exploration"
+title: "Blog Update 2023"
-excerpt: "Playing around with different lighting models available in Godot 4"
+excerpt: "An update to what I'm planning for this blog going forwards"
 layout: single
-last_modified_at: 2023-10-05
+last_modified_at: 2023-10-07

 header:
   image: /assets/images/banner.jpg